peterrhodesdev/option-pricing/README.md

 # option-pricing

-Analytical and numerical option pricing calculator.
+Analytical (Black-Scholes-Merton) and numerical (binomial tree) option pricing calculator supporting different payoff styles (European and American).

-Analytical solutions implemented:
+Pricing methods implemented:
-- Black-Scholes-Merton (BSM) model for vanilla European call and put options
+- Black-Scholes-Merton (BSM) model for vanilla European call and put options (and vanilla American call options on a non-dividend paying stock)

-Numerical pricing models supported:
-- `coxRossRubinstein`: Cox-Ross-Rubinstein (CRR) model (also known as the binomial model)
+- Cox-Ross-Rubinstein (CRR) model (also known as the binomial model)

 ## Table of contents